 Option 2 - Combined Occupational Therapy (COT)

 The Combined Occupational Therapy (COT) track is often referred to as the 3+2 program.
 The COT track is designed for undergraduate students who do not yet have a bachelor’s degree.
-This track requires students to complete twenty-four months of full-time, year-round undergraduate and graduate coursework in occupational therapy followed by 24 weeks of Level II Fieldwork.
 This track culminates with a Bachelor of Science degree and a Master of Occupational Therapy (MOT) degree.
 To be eligible to apply as a COT student:

-- All general education courses should be complete by winter start of the OT program.
+- All general education courses must be fully complete by the January start of the OT program.
 General education courses can be completed in the fall semester as applications are being reviewed.

-Please see Occupational Therapy Combined [B.S. + MOT] for more information regarding this track.
+Please see Occupational Therapy Combined [B.S. + MOT] for more information regarding this program.